-The primitive is generated by the MLME and issued to its next higher layer in response to an MLME.ReceiverEnable.Request primitive.
+The primitive is generated by the MLME and issued to its next higher layer in response to an MLME-RECEIVER-ENABLE.request primitive.
 This primitive returns a status of either SUCCESS, if the request to enable or disable the receiver was successful or the appropriate error code.

 Before attempting to enable the receiver, the MLME first determines whether (RxOnTime + RxOnDuration) is less than the synchronization period interval.
-If (RxOnTime + RxOnDuration) is not less than the synchronization period interval, the MLME issues the MLME.ReceiverEnable.Confirm primitive with the property Status=ON_TIME_TOO_LONG.
+If (RxOnTime + RxOnDuration) is not less than the synchronization period interval, the MLME issues the MLME-RECEIVER-ENABLE.confirm primitive with the property Status=ON_TIME_TOO_LONG.

 The MLME then determines whether the receiver can be enabled in the current superframe.
 If the current time measured from the start of the superframe is less than (RxOnTime – macSIFSPeriod), the MLME attempts to enable the receiver in the current superframe.
 If the current time measured from the start of the superframe is greater than or equal to (RxOnTime – macSIFSPeriod) and DeferPermit is equal to TRUE, the MLME defers until the next superframe and attempts to enable the receiver in that superframe.
-Otherwise, if the MLME cannot enable the receiver in the current superframe and is not permitted to defer the receive operation until the next superframe, the MLME issues the MLME.ReceiverEnable.Confirm with the property Status=PAST_TIME.
+Otherwise, if the MLME cannot enable the receiver in the current superframe and is not permitted to defer the receive operation until the next superframe, the MLME issues the MLME-RECEIVER-ENABLE.confirm with the property Status=PAST_TIME.

 Channel scanning